-Mark Bignell was born in 1979 in Sheridan Michigan, in Montcalm County.
-He was raised in the rural setting of the Village Palo, Michigan.
-Coming into adulthood, he quickly learned the value of honest hard work and providing for himself.
-Fiercely independent, Mark graduated from Ionia Public Schools in 1999, with The Scholarship Award and attended Baker College of Owosso,
+I was born 1979 in Sheridan Michigan and was raised in the rural setting of Palo, Michigan.
+Coming into adulthood, I quickly learned the value of honest hard work and providing for myself.
+Fiercely independent, I graduated from Ionia Public Schools in 1999, with The Scholarship Award and attended Baker College of Owosso.

-Education was interrupted at Baker, when his mother fell into economic distress.
-Upon his return home, he took a leave from from his educational pursuits, to attend to his family's crisis.
-Which lead to experiencing first hand the difficulties that many experience across the country, homelessness.
-The winter of 2000/2001, he spent homeless, with his mother, sister, and brother, searching for economic relief and shelter that was finally provided in the spring of 2001 and the family was able to relocated to Stanton, Michigan.
+Education was interrupted at Baker, when my mother fell into economic distress.
+Upon returning home, I took a leave from educational pursuits, to attend to my family's crisis.
+This lead to experiencing first hand the difficulties that many experience across the country; homelessness.
+The winter of 2000/2001, I spent homeless, with my mother, sister, and brother, searching for economic relief and shelter which was found in the spring of 2001 when my family was able to relocate to Stanton, Michigan.

-After stabilizing his family through hard everyday work, in 2005, Mark decided to pursue his educational endeavors once again.
-While signing up for classes at Montcalm Community College (MCC) in Sidney Michigan, he met and got engaged to Marry his Wife, Melissa, who also had decided to attend MCC.
-They later married in 2006 and shortly after had their first child.
+After stabilizing my family through everyday hard work, in 2005, I decided to pursue education once again.
+While signing up for classes at Montcalm Community College (MCC) in Sidney Michigan, I met and engaged to marry Melissa, who had also decided to attend MCC.
+We later married in 2006 and shortly after birthed our first child.